What is Medicaid Fraud?

 Child Health Plus - is a subsidized program that will provide health coverage for children up to 18 years old.

-- Why my case is being flagged by HRA?
+- Why is my case being flagged by HRA?

-- Misrepresentation of household income on the Medicaid application
+- Misrepresentation of household income on the Medicaid application.

-- Misrepresentation of family composition
+- Misrepresentation of family composition.

-- Failure to provide information about any changes in residential address, household income or household members
+- Failure to provide information about any changes in residential address, household income or household members.

 - My application was completed by an enrollment agent and he/she told me it is ok to lie.
 Am I still liable?

 The recipient is always responsible for the information provided on Medicaid or Family Health Plus applications.
 On the application you signed your name under penalty of perjury and confirmed all information provided is true.
 The enrollment agent has no liability for incorrect information provided on your application.

 - I received a letter from HRA Medicaid fraud investigation.
 What does it mean?